MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/05-deploy-managed-endpoint.md

 ---
 lab:
   title: 'Lab: Deploy an MLflow model to a managed online endpoint'
-    module: 'Module: Deploy an Azure Machine Learning model to a managed endpoint with CLI (v2)'
+  module: 'Module: Deploy an Azure Machine Learning model to a managed endpoint with
+    CLI (v2)'
+  description: In this exercise, you will deploy an MLflow model to a managed online
+    endpoint.
+  duration: 42 minutes
+  level: 200
+  islab: true
 ---

 # Deploy a model to a managed online endpoint